Chapter 5Post-Travel Evaluation

 - Past medical history and medications

-- Consumption of raw meat, seafood, or unpasteurized dairy products
+- Ingestion of raw meat or seafood or unpasteurized dairy products

 - Animal bites and scratches